turingschool/curriculum/source/paths/elevate/measuring_application_performance.markdown

 NewRelic offers monitor packages for Java, Ruby, Python, Node.js, and Clojure.

-Detailed instructions to install the agent can be found [in the DevCenter](https://devcenter.heroku.com/articles/newrelic#java-configuration).
+Detailed instructions to install the agent can be found [in the Dev Center](https://Dev Center.heroku.com/articles/newrelic#java-configuration).
 We've already included the agent in the sample application, which involved:

 * Downloading the latest Java agent version from http://download.newrelic.com/newrelic/java-agent/newrelic-agent/
 * Extracting it into the project directory